UH-CI/genomics-workshop/index.md

 ### Requirements

-Data Carpentry's teaching is hands-on, so participants are encouraged to use their own computers to insure the proper setup of tools for an efficient workfl\
+This workshop is hands-on, so participants are encouraged to use their own computers to insure the proper setup of tools for an efficient workfl\
 ow.
 *These lessons assume no prior knowledge of the skills or tools*, but working